-The St. Lawrence Seaway, a system of locks, canals and channels, started the decline of mass grain and commodity storage in Buffalo.
-Opened in 1959, it allowed ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes of North America bypassing Buffalo entirely.
+The St. Lawrence Seaway, a system of locks, canals, and channels that opened in 1959 started the decline of mass grain and commodity storage in Buffalo.
+It allowed ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes of North America to bypass Buffalo entirely.

 By the close of the 19th century, Buffalo had become the largest lake port and grain-milling center in the United States, and the second-busiest railroad hub after Chicago.
 There were more than 50 grain storage units that lined the inner and outer harbors, Lake Erie and the Buffalo River.
 Those were steadily replaced by reinforced concrete elevators with far larger capacities.
 By 1931, Buffalo had 38 elevators with a total capacity for 47 million bushels of grain.

 Buffalo, then the largest inland port in America, was predicted to become one of the world’s largest ports, open to ships from every continent.
-Demographers saw the Buffalo metropolitan area, which stood at 1.2 million in the mid-1950’s, explode to 2 million or 3 million by the 21st century.
+Demographers saw the Buffalo metropolitan area, which stood at 1.2 million in the mid-1950s, explode to 2 million or 3 million people by the 21st century.

 Plans to transform the St. Lawrence River into a deepwater link between the Atlantic Ocean and the Great Lakes began with a joint commission between the United States and Canada to study the possibility in 1895.
 Another commission was formed in 1909.
 Both faced immense opposition from leaders in western New York who feared the destruction of Buffalo’s industrial base.